Axion Clouds around Neutron Stars: Axion clouds

 A second prominent mechanism for electromagnetic energy dissipation in axion clouds is resonantly enhanced axion-photon mixing.
-This can occur when the local plasma frequency becomes comparable to the axion mass, \ie $\omega_p \simeq m_a$.
-Here $\omega_p = \sqrt{4 \pi \alpha n_e / m_e}$, with $\alpha$ being the fine-structure constant, $n_e$ the electron/positron number density, and $m_e$ the electron mass.
+This can occur when the local plasma frequency becomes comparable to the axion mass, \ie $\omega_p \simeq m_a$\footnote{This condition arises from determining the point at which the photon and axion four-momentum are equal, \ie $k_{\gamma}^\mu = k_a^\mu$.
+Here, the photon momentum corresponds to the Langmuir-O mode of a strongly magnetized plasma (see e.g.~\cite{Witte2021,McDonald:2023shx}).
+Note also that corrections from the Cotton-Mouton term~\cite{Hochmuth:2007hk,Fairbairn:2009zi} and the Euler-Heisenberg term~\cite{Raffelt:1987im,Dobrynina:2014qba} are entirely negligible for the systems of interest.}.
+Here, $\omega_p = \sqrt{4 \pi \alpha n_e / m_e}$, with $\alpha$ being the fine-structure constant and $n_e$ the electron/positron number density.
 Whether or not such a condition is actually met over the course of an axion trajectory depends crucially on both the properties of the magnetosphere and on the energy of the axion.
 Extremely low-energy axions are effectively confined to radii $r \lesssim R_{\rm NS} + h_{\rm gap}$, and for most neutron stars the plasma density is likely to be large enough to kinematically block the resonance in these regions\footnote{This is not necessarily true for the polar cap gaps themselves, as the plasma density there is naturally small in the vacuum phase.
 Nevertheless, this phase is expected to be too short to allow for meaningful resonant conversion, and thus likely will not be impactful in this regard.}.
 Axions with velocities near the escape velocity, however, will have large apoapsides, implying they always traverse from regions with $\omega_p \gg m_a$ to regions with $\omega_p \ll m_a$.
 Therefore, for these axions energy dissipation via resonant conversion is expected to be unavoidable.
-The net result is qualitatively different behaviour for the growth of the axion cloud at small and large radii.
+The net result is qualitatively different behavior for the growth of the axion cloud at small and large radii.

 In order to provide an illustrative example of the impact of resonant axion-photon mixing on the evolution of the axion cloud, we adopt a spherically symmetric plasma distribution normalized to the GJ plasma frequency at the pole (\ie the $e^\pm$ number density at the pole is set to $n_e \equiv 2 \vec{B}_0 \cdot \vec{\Omega}_{\rm NS} / e$)~\cite{GoldreichJulian1969}, and with radial dependence scaling like $(r/R_{\rm NS})^{-3/2}$.
 Using this charge distribution, one can determine that resonant axion-photon transitions occur at a fixed radius $r_c$ given by